shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 ![](../media/lab-01/image11.jpeg)

->**Note**: In this training, we are focusing on data acquisition transformation, and modeling using tools available in Fabric.
+>**Note:** In this training, we are focusing on data acquisition transformation, and modeling using tools available in Fabric.
 We will not be focusing on report development or navigation.
 Let's spend a couple of minutes understanding the report and move to the next steps.

 1. Let's analyze data by Sales Territory.
 Select **New England from the Sales Territory** (Scatter plot) visual.
-Notice from the Sales overtime, Reseller Tailspin Toys has more sales compared to Wingtip Toysin New England.
+Notice from the Sales overtime, Reseller Tailspin Toys has more sales compared to Wingtip Toys in New England.
 If you look at the Sales YoY% column chart you will notice that Wingtip Toys sales growth has been low and declining quarter over quarter during the past year.
-After a small rebound in Q3 it went down again in Q4.
+After a small rebound in Q3, it went down again in Q4.

     ![](../media/lab-01/image12.jpeg)